plblum/jivs/packages/jivs-react/Planning/Adapter design - Overview.md

 A ValueHost represents a value participating in the Jivs Engine.

-Some ValueHosts represent values that are validated directly, such as InputValueHosts and PropertyValueHosts.
+Some ValueHosts represent values that are validated directly, such as TextValueHosts and PropertyValueHosts.

 Other ValueHosts exist to supply values consumed by validation rules, such as CalcValueHosts and StaticValueHosts.